Japan widens virus restrictions as omicron surges in cities

 Though only some of the soaring number of infected people are hospitalized and occupying less than one-third of available hospital beds in the Japanese capital, experts say the rapid upsurge of the cases could quickly overwhelm the medical systems once the infections further spread among the elderly population who are more likely to become seriously ill.

-Surging infections have already begun to paralyze hospitals, schools and other sectors in some areas.
+Surging infections have begun to paralyze hospitals, schools and other sectors in some areas.

 The ministry has trimmed the required self-isolation period from 14 days to 10 for those who come into close contact with someone who tests positive for COVID-19, and to seven days for essential workers if they test negative.